sachinsu/sachinsu.github.io/work_journal/journal2022.md

     -  BNPLs don't want to acquire one transaction; they want to acquire a continuing stream of transactions from a customer, ideally changing their purchasing behavior for certain sectors and charging their partners for the change.

+## 2022-jan-12 Wed

+- Markets
+    - While rising yields are generally a bullish sign for the economy, they also make riskier assets—like expensive tech stocks—less attractive compared to other names that may get a boost from higher interest rates.

+- Database schema migrations - general flow of online schema migration,
+    - Create a new, empty table, in the likeness of the original table.
+We title this the ghost table.
+    - ALTER the ghost table.
+Since the table is empty, there is no overhead to this operation.
+    - Validate the structural change is compatible with tooling requirements.
+    - Analyze the diff.
+    - Begin a long running process of copying existing rows from the original tables to the ghost table.
+Rows are copied in small batches.
+    - Capture or react to ongoing changes to the original table, and continuously apply them onto the ghost table.
+    - Monitor general database and replication metric, and throttle so as to prioritize production traffic as needed.
+    - When the existing data copy is complete, the migration is generally considered as ready to cut-over, give or take some small backlog or state of the replication topology.
+    - Final step is the cut-over: renaming away of the original table, and renaming the ghost table in its place.
+Up to some locking or small table outage time, the users and apps are largely ignorant that the table has been swapped under their feet.

+- Never believe in individual rather believe in institutions.
+Hero worship should be abandoned.

+- Corelation - two things happening at the same time
+- causation - mistakenly conclude that one causes the other.

+-There are two approaches to applying inversion in your life.
+    - Start by assuming that what you’re trying to prove is either true or false, then show what else would have to be true.
+    - Instead of aiming directly for your goal, think deeply about what you want to avoid and then see what options are left over.